rockettheme/docs/Docs/wordpress/themes/chapelco/demo.md

 It would be a good idea for organization to name this layout override something like **Front Page** as it would be used only for the front page of your site.

 #### Assignments
 The next step you will need to take in creating your Theme Settings override is to assign the Front Page override to the site's home page.
 Under the **Template Page Types** list, you will want to select both **Home Page** and **Front Page**.
+These settings can be found by navigating to **Assignments > Template Page Types** in the theme settings.

 Doing this will assign the override to these two page types.
 This will allow the override to cover all access scenarios that would lead a user to your site's main home page.